Paltan: Administration

-Paltan has 02 Wards(Wards-36, 56), 13 Mahallas and 01 Police Station.
+Paltan has 2 Wards (Wards-36, 56), 13 Mahallas and 1 Police Station.

 Notable residents

 Starting from the British period till today numerous noted individuals have lived in the greater Paltan.
 Amongst them Great Political and social reformer; Philanthropist Alhajj Abdul Halim Chowdhury, Noted Industrialist Mr. Nurunnabi Gazi, Printing and Packaging pioneer Mr. Mohammed Hussain, Aga Khani industrialist Mr. Mohammad Bhai, Veteran Politician Gazi Golam Mostafa, Central Commerce Minister of Pakistan Mr. Wahiduzzaman, Lawyer Adv.
-Ashraf Ali Chowdhury, Adv Golam Morshed, Pakistan's Hilal-i-Quaid, first editor of Dawn (newspaper) and Central Industry Minister of Pakistan back in 1965 Altaf Husain's brother Censor Board Chairman Anwar Husain and his wife Media personality and daughter of renowned Bollywood Actor Pahari Sanyal.
+Ashraf Ali Chowdhury, Adv Golam Morshed, Pakistan's Hilal-i-Quaid, first editor of Dawn and Central Industry Minister of Pakistan back in 1965 Altaf Husain's brother Censor Board Chairman Anwar Husain and his wife Media personality and daughter of renowned Bollywood Actor Pahari Sanyal.

 Naya Paltan

 There is a history of the naming of Naya Paltan.
 Before the 1950s this area presently named as Naya Paltan was called Ramkrishnapur.
 There were hardly 25 families residing in the two lanes of the area.
 One lane is through to Purana Paltan.
 The other lane was blind having less than 10 families.
 In 1952 (year of Language Movement of 1952) the residents (Including Dr. Abdul Halim, Md.
 Rajab Ali, Md.
 Zohad Hossain, and others) of the area (Then Ramkrishnapur) sat together in several occasions to change the name of the area.
 The reason was, after partition of 1947 all the original owners of the area sold their houses and migrated to India and new owners populated and developed the area.
 The first proposal was to change the name from Ramkrishnapur to Allahrasulpur.
 In subsequent meetings this proposal did not get sufficient support.
 The second proposal was Naya Paltan.
 Immediately, this proposal was seconded and supported by all.

-The most respected person of the blind lane was Professor Dr. Abdul Halim.
-Originally the lane was six feet wide.
-One fine morning in the year of 1953/54 Dr. Halim sat together with the local land lords and took a resolution to widen the lane from 6 feet to 18 feet.
-In the next day he grounded all his five giant trees along his property line and released 6 feet of his side.
-Then all other land lords followed him.
-That is how the lane of Naya Paltan came into existence.
-At that time 18 feet wide lane was simply a dream.